digiapulssi/docker-zabbix-agent/README.md

 1. Import Zabbix templates under [templates](templates) to Zabbix server (needs to be done only once).
 2. Create host in Zabbix server.
-3. Apply templates to host as shown in image below.
+3. Apply templates to host as shown in example below.
+See [Template Items](#template-items) for description of supported templates.

 ![Templates Tab](documentation/host-config-templates.png)